mshafiee/astrology.ir/content/en/ephemeris/trinidad_and_tobago/port_of_spain/_index.md

   - Ephemeris
   - Trinidad and Tobago
   - Port of Spain
-description: 🗓 Wednesday, 13 Sep 2023
+description: 🗓 Thursday, 14 Sep 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of Port of Spain
 TimeZone: -04:00
 \-
 Latitude: 10.6667